Joan Ferrini-Mundy: Career and research

 In 2007, Ferrini-Mundy joined the National Science Foundation (NSF) as the director of the new Division of Research on Learning in Formal and Informal Settings in the Directorate for Education and Human Resources; she remained a faculty member at Michigan State until 2010.
 From 2007 to 2009, she served on the education subcommittee of the National Science and Technology Council.

 In February 2011, Ferrini-Mundy became the assistant director of the National Science Foundation's Directorate for Education and Human Resources.
 In this strategic role, she set the NSF's direction for scientific education.
 In 2014 she was elected to the executive committee of the Association for Women in Mathematics for a 2-year term.

 In June 2017, she was appointed the chief operating officer of the NSF.
 One year later, she left the NSF to become the 21st president of the University of Maine.

+After becoming the president of the University of Maine in 2018, in 2021 she was also appointed University of Maine System (UMS) vice chancellor for research and innovation where she leads a formalized effort to make the University of Maine’s research infrastructure accessible to and supportive of all universities and faculty in the system.

 Awards and recognition

 In 2000, Ferrini-Mundy was the recipient of the Association for Women in Mathematics' Louise Hay Award.